A Tale of Two Songs: What the Worship in Revelation 5 and 15 Reveals About Jesus

 The Lamb is thus being contrasted with the first Adam, who was intended by God to rule over all creation but was ultimately deemed unworthy because of his disobedience to the Father.
 As the second Adam, the Lamb is found worthy to fulfill humanity’s original mandate to rule over creation because of his obedience to the Father, whom he identifies as “my God” in Rev. 3:12.

 This worship of the lamb in Revelation 5 is depicted as worship given to a human being.
 But not just any human being.
 This is the only human being in all of history who remained 100% faithful to his God from birth to death.
 He alone is the Last Adam and the supreme Davidic King with right hand authority to rule over all of creation.

-The opening scene in Revelation 15 features a hymn identified as “the song of Moses, the servant of God, and the song of the Lamb” (vs. 3).
+The opening scene in Revelation 15 features a hymn that involves both Moses and the Lamb (vs. 3).
 The singers are a group of saints who have conquered the beast and now stand in the throne room of God.
 The words to their song are as follows:

 Rev 15:3-4 ESV – And they sing the song of Moses, the servant of God, and the song of the Lamb, saying, “Great and amazing are your deeds, O Lord God the Almighty!
 Just and true are your ways, O King of the nations!
 Who will not fear, O Lord, and glorify your name?
 For you alone are holy.
 All nations will come and worship you, for your righteous acts have been revealed.”

 Grammatically, the phrase “song of the Lamb” (Grk = ode ho anion) could be understood as a song about the Lamb or a song by the Lamb.
 But several contextual facts show that the latter option is the correct one: